daulet/tokenizers/README.md

 ## Installation

 `make build` to build `libtokenizers.a` that you need to run your application that uses bindings.
+In addition, you need to inform the linker where to find that static library: `go run -ldflags="-extldflags '-L./path/to/libtokenizers.a'" .` or just add it to the `CGO_LDFLAGS` environment variable: `CGO_LDFLAGS="-L./path/to/libtokenizers.a"` to avoid specifying it every time.

 ### Using pre-built binaries

-Build your Go application using pre-built native binaries: `docker build --platform=linux/amd64 -f example/Dockerfile .`

-Available binaries:
+If you don't want to install Rust toolchain, build it in docker: `docker build --platform=linux/amd64 -f release/Dockerfile .` or use prebuilt binaries from the [releases](https://github.com/daulet/tokenizers/releases) page.
+Prebuilt libraries are available for:

 * [darwin-arm64](https://github.com/daulet/tokenizers/releases/latest/download/libtokenizers.darwin-arm64.tar.gz)
 * [linux-arm64](https://github.com/daulet/tokenizers/releases/latest/download/libtokenizers.linux-arm64.tar.gz)